Table of contents

 - Knead dough until smooth and elastic, it should spring back when poked.
 Add more flour only when the dough is too wet and clings heavily to the sides of the bowl.

-- Don’t add too much flour.
-Add additional add about 1/4 cup at a time until the dough is slightly sticky and pulling away from the sides of the bowl.
+- Don't add too much flour.
 Knead the dough with the stand mixer after every addition and then feel and test the texture after.
+The dough should be slightly sticky and pulling away from the sides of the bowl.

 - For colder months, I use the oven to prove the dough.
 Place a glass baking dish on the bottom rack of the oven and fill it with boiling water.
 Put your dough on the middle or top rack and shut the door.
 The steam and heat from the boiling water will create a warm environment to help the dough rise.

 - Make the dough ahead of time then place it in the fridge.
 The dough will slowly rise and double in size overnight.
-On the day of baking, remove from the refrigerator 30 mins before you’re going to shape them into rolls.
+On the day of baking, remove from the refrigerator 30 mins to 1 hour before you’re going to shape them into rolls.